-6.1.
+5.1.
 Meetings

-The Chairperson, at their discretion, or at the request of another Director, may call meetings if necessary.
-Meetings may be conducted online, via conference call, or emailed reports.
+The Chairperson facilitates a standing monthly meeting of the ANLP Department.
+At their discretion, or at the request of another Executive, the Chairperson may call additional meetings if necessary.
+Meetings may be conducted online, by phone, or via email.